eecs280staff/tutorials/docs/setup_vscode_wsl.md

 Restart VS Code.

-Verify that the extension is installed.
+Verify that the C++ extension is installed.
 It's OK if you have other extensions installed.
 ```console
 $ code --list-extensions
 ms-vscode.cpptools